Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Question

 How do you debug a Flutter app?
-What is the Flutter Inspector for? (merged duplicates)
+What is the Flutter Inspector for?

 ### Answer